thesephist/shelf.page/FEEDBACK.md

     - Feels like the nice UX of React, thinking of view as a function of state, not thinking of state management.
 - A really helpful thing to do right after determining the data schema seems to be to map it to a DOM structure where every JSON node has a place to anchor.
 This helps assign `data-` directives later.
 - From when I first had the idea, I had an app I wouldn't be very hesitant to launch (sans marketing material) in 4 hours, and that was my first time touching this library.
 That's kind of cool.
 I anticipate the design / layout / core logic not to change much.

+---

+- Preview link feature -- if loaded with `?preview=1` or something pretend as if not logged in.
+- Extra referrents in one way data binding